m0dE/fullmetal-client/README.md

 import Fullmetal from 'fullmetal-client';
 const fullmetal = new Fullmetal('API_KEY'); // api key in api.fullmetal.ai

-await fullmetal.sendPrompt(question);
+// send prompt
+var prompt = "How many countries are there in the world?" await fullmetal.sendPrompt(prompt);

-fullmetal.onResponse((response) => {
+// response provided by fullmetal API fullmetal.onResponse((response) => {
-    // YOUR CODE TO handle the response
+    // your code goes here
 });
 ```